Graduate Assistantship Eligibility

 Must be fully admitted to the doctoral degree program.
 Master’s students are not eligible for assistantships.

-Must be enrolled in a minimum of 9 credits for the Fall and Spring semesters.
+Must be enrolled in a minimum of 6 credit hours for the Fall and Spring semesters.

 Graduate Assistantship Benefits